CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.1 printers, copiers and multifunction devices.md

 For some printers, copiers and multifunction devices, access to the administration interface can not be secured, ie it can not be protected by password prompting.
 With administrator rights an attacker could manipulate the devices.
 In some cases this is not only possible from local network workstations, but also from the Internet.

 Many network printers and high-performance copiers have built-in web servers for easier administration.
 However, convenience comes with additional risks: often the web interface is neglected during configuration, allowing internal or even external users to manipulate printer configuration and usage.
-For example, any user could intentionally or unintentionally delete print jobs from others or compromise the availability of the device.
+For example, any user may intentionally or unintentionally delete print jobs from others or compromise the availability of the device.
 Some web servers also return diagnostic data if an overlong URL is specified.
 Attacks can be developed with this information.

 ### 2 4 Abuse of the address book function